 The Master of Arts in Bioethics is a multidisciplinary program that facilitates learning and thinking from an interdisciplinary perspective.
 It fosters the critical analysis of bioethical topics through the interplay between moral theory and medical practice.
 An MA in Bioethics can prepare students for doctoral study at another institution or complement other graduate work in fields such as Philosophy, Law, Medicine, Theology and Spiritual Care.

 The Graduate Certificate in Bioethics program prepares individuals to deal with the complexities of bioethical issues arising in clinical practice and to become leaders in decision-making about bioethical problems in their respective institutions.
 A Graduate Certificate in Bioethics can augment clinical practice and prepare healthcare professionals (e.g. physicians, nurses, clinical social workers, pastoral care personnel, hospital administrators, etc.) to serve on a medical center bioethics committee.

 Students who graduate with a Master of Arts or Graduate Certificate in Bioethics will be able to:

 - Understand the basic problems, methods, and approaches to the field of bioethics

-- Familiarize with the main ethical theories of bioethics and identify the philosophical components of the public discussion on bioethical issues
+- Discuss the main ethical theories of bioethics and identify the philosophical components of the public discussion on bioethical issues

 - Engage in the critical analysis of bioethical questions and articulate their theoretical and practical dimension